hpedrorodrigues/sphynx/.github/README.md

 you'd like to use them.
 For instance, you want to use [p2i][p2i] but you don't want to configure a nodejs environment.

-> Sphynx is using Docker to accomplish this goal.

-All alien commands are exposed as functions [here][alien-functions] but note that not all functions use the dockerfiles available in this project (e.g. Kafka and Zookeeper).
+[Alien commands][alien-functions] are basically shell functions calling Docker behind the scenes, but not all functions use the dockerfiles available in this project (e.g. Kafka and Zookeeper).

 ### Workspace configuration

-[Ansible][ansible-website] playbooks are recipes that install tools on your machine.
+[Ansible][ansible-website] playbooks are recipes that configures and install tools on the machine.

-It automates tedious tasks installing packages and applications that you use (maybe) almost daily.
+It automates tedious tasks installing packages and applications that I use almost daily.

-If you want to run the playbooks, type `sx playbook run` in your terminal.

-> Before running this command, take a look at the source code and adjust it to
-> your needs!

 ## Installation